 A person (respondent)placed in removal proceedings at Immigration Court have several important rights which he or she can exercise.

 1. Right to Retained Immigration Counsel - Pursuant to... more

-Written by attorney Moses Apsan, about 4 years ago.
+Written by attorney Moses Apsan, over 4 years ago.

 When an Immigration Judge has found

 that an alien is illegally present in the United States, it does not

 necessarily mean that the person must be deported.
 The Immigration Laws

 Written by attorney Jeffrey Brauwerman, over 4 years ago.

 At the conclusion of removal proceedings the Immigration Judge may grant voluntary departure for a period not to exceed sixty days.
 The alien must be physically present in the United States... more